-Do you know?
+Do You Know?

-$\rightarrow$ Oxidizing materials such as sodium permanganate are highly reactive with many materials.
+• Oxidizing materials such as sodium permanganate are highly reactive with many materials.
 Some oxidizing materials are reactive enough that they can ignite organic materials (for example, clothing, paper, cardboard, wood, and many chemicals) on contact and cause a fire.

-$\rightarrow$ Oxidizing materials are particularly reactive with another type of chemical called a "reducing agent", such as sodium thiosulfate or sodium metabisulfite.
-The reaction generates a lot of heat and can cause the reaction mixture to boil.
+• Oxidizing materials are particularly reactive with reducing agents, such as sodium thiosulfate or sodium metabisulfite.
+The reaction generates a large amount of heat and can cause the reaction mixture to boil.

-The material safety data sheet (MSDS) for a chemical will tell you if it is a strong oxidizing or reducing agent, and warn you about hazardous reactions with other materials
+• The safety data sheet (SDS) for a chemical will tell you if it is a strong oxidizing or reducing agent, and warn you about hazardous reactions with other materials.